geudde/attic-chest/pages/03.season-2/01.meeting-13/07.anacreon-16/docs.md

 <div class="author">Mr Bond</div>

-A Shepherd from the Neighbourhood of Tess offers the fair Keeperess of the Tea Chest a decayed Leaf fallen from the Wrath of Anacreon; if this is accepted, [ -- ] should pick up a few more, he will communicate them.
+A Shepherd from the Neighbourhood of Tess offers the fair Keeperess of the Tea Chest a decayed Leaf fallen from the Wreath of Anacreon; if this is accepted, [. . . ] should pick up a few more, he will communicate them.

 November 2nd 1809